What is a Death Doula?

 Physical Comfort & Care

-Pain management: Although a death doula isn’t a medical professional, they often assist by helping manage physical discomfort through comfort measures, like ensuring the person is in a position that promotes ease, and suggesting physical relaxation techniques.
+Pain management: Although a death doula isn’t a medical professional, I often assist by helping manage physical discomfort through comfort measures, like ensuring the person is in a position that promotes ease, and suggesting physical relaxation techniques.

 Breathing techniques or relaxation practices: These can help reduce physical tension, improve breathing, and promote a sense of peace during the dying process.